rockdev055/chakra-ui/CONTRIBUTING.md

 yarn button lint
 ```

-This is alias is particularly useful when you're working on a specific component
+This alias is particularly useful when you're working on a specific component
 and want to avoid running the command for all components.

 ### Documentation

-The documentation site is built with Gatsby.
+The documentation site is built with Next.js.
 If you'd like to contribute to the
-docs, simply run `yarn docs:start`.
+docs, simply run `yarn docs`

 ### Storybook

-Build components in isolation with Storybook using `yarn storybook`.
+When you run `yarn storybook`,

 ## Think you found a bug?